paraspell/xcm-tools/packages/sdk-pjs/README.md

 // Get Location for asset ID or symbol on a  specific chain getAssetLocation(CHAIN, { symbol: symbol } | { id: assetId })

+//Find out whether asset is registered on chain and return its entire parameters.
+If not found, returns null. findAssetInfo(CHAIN, CURRENCY, DESTINATION?)

+//Find out whether asset is registered on chain and return its entire parameters.
+If not found, returns error. findAssetInfoOrThrow(CHAIN, CURRENCY, DESTINATION?)

 // Retrieve assets object from assets.json for a particular chain, including information about native and foreign assets getAssetsObject(CHAIN)